ZeldOcarina/nu-dentistry/dental-cleaning.md

   columns: '1'
   superheading:
   heading: WHAT IS A DEEP CLEANING?
-  text: WE ENSURE YOUR SMILE STAYS INTACT WITH DEEP CLEANINGS.
+  text: WE ENSURE YOUR SMILE STAYS INTACT WITH DEEP CLEANINGS
   content: |-
     When performing your general cleaning, your hygienist might decide that you may need a deep cleaning as well.
 A deep cleaning is a treatment that, just like with your general cleaning, will clear your teeth of hardened plaque and tartar, only it’ll go a little deeper—into your gums and down to the bottom of your roots.
 There’s no surgery or invasive treatment involved.
 Completing your treatment may take several visits.
 We want to be as thorough as possible, making sure that your gums are fully free from plaque buildup.
 But you may be wondering, is it really as important as your dentist says?
 The answer is, YES!